dchris82-hub/myblog/content/posts/fire-wetted-area-calculator.md

 Calculating the heat input for a fire scenario is not just a matter of asking "how much liquid is currently in the vessel?"
 The area estimation criteria change significantly depending on the applied design code.
 To prevent engineering errors, this tool distinctly separates the results into **Step 1 (Raw Geometric Area)** and **Step 2 (API Standard Area)**.

+### 💡 Tangent Line (TL) Based Inputs
+Unlike basic calculators that ask for the absolute bottom of the equipment, this tool accepts **Equipment Elevation and Liquid Level (LL) directly referenced from the Tangent Line (TL)** (specifically the BTL for vertical vessels).
+The internal engine automatically accounts for the bottom head depth based on your selected head type, calculating the true absolute bottom elevation seamlessly.

 ### 1. API STD 521 (Process Vessels)
 API 521 applies strict guidelines for estimating the fire-exposed area of pressure vessels: